Australia

 eInvoice: Australia and New Zealand have localised Peppol BIS Billing to ensure invoices that adhere to Australian and New Zealand tax and business requirements can be exchanged using Peppol:

-- A-NZ Peppol BIS Billing (invoice) specification (mandatory)
+- A-NZ Peppol BIS Billing (invoice) specification (mandatory until 15 November 2024)

 - A-NZ self-billing specification (optional).